johnbrandborg/terraform-session-token/README.md

   }
 ```

+#### Admin Role

 The high privilege access role has a trust policy that enforces the use of MFA.
-If the access policy on this Role was extremely open then the principals and conditions could be further locked down.

-#### Admin Role Trust Policy (JSON)
+Trust Policy (JSON)
 ```json
 {
   "Version": "2012-10-17",